C242-PS230-Mently/Machine_Learning_New/README.md

 In the process of making this model, there are several stages that are carried out and the use of the required data.

 ### Data Preparation
-Prepare the dataset in a CSV file with the following structure:
+Prepare the dataset in a CSV file (Data_Seluruh_Gangguan.csv) with the following structure:
 Columns:
 Q1 to Q25 (Answers to questions)
 Level Anxiety, Level Depression, Level Bipolar, Level Schizophrenia, Level OCD (Target labels)